Documentation Index

 Verifying the Certificate Status

+It may take a few minutes for the certificate to be issued and the gateway to become fully operational.
 Check the readiness of the TLS certificate for the Windmill application:

-kubectl -n windmill describe cert windmill-tls-cert
+kubectl -n nginx-gateway describe cert windmill-tls-cert

 Once the certificate is ready, you can access your Windmill application securely at https://xxxxx-services-xxxxx.k8s.ubicloud.com or https://windmill.yourdomain.com.